Ensure you have completed all the steps in the following documents before continuing:

 As before, you will fully confirm whether this dataflow is working correctly when you configure the DOT Demo DGLux dashboard below.
 For now you should see the averaged

-fields update every 3 seconds (the ParStream INSERT itself only happens every 60 seconds per theinterval
+save-rwis-datafields update every 3 seconds (the ParStream INSERT itself only happens every 60 seconds per theintervalfield) and see a value ofINSERTEDfor theStatusfield in itsPropertiessection.

 The first time you connect to the DGLux dashboard tool it will prompt you to install a license.
 DGLux is separately licensed from EFM.
 It is used here to show the power of EFM and give an example of how to extract operational data from the system.
 Most DOTs will use their own Traffic Management System (TMS) rather than something like DGLux.